-Clays shrink when they dry.
 A typical plastic pottery clay, for example, shrinks about 6%.
-Highly plastic bodies can shrink up to about 7.5% before drying cracks become very difficult to avoid.
+Highly plastic bodies can shrink up to about 7.5% before drying cracks become difficult to avoid.
 Shrinkage can be reduced to 5% or below before bodies become too non plastic to form effectively.
-Bodies used in manufacturing and formed by machines can have lower drying shrinkages but organic binders are needed to achieve sufficient dry strength.
-Bodies containing extremely high percentages of aggregate can have near zero drying shrinkage.
+Bodies used in manufacturing and formed by machines can have lower plasticities (and thus drying shrinkages) but organic binders are often needed to achieve sufficient dry strength.
+Bodies containing extremely high percentages of aggregate can have near-zero drying shrinkage.

 Electron micrograph showing Dragonite Halloysite needle structure.
 For use in making porcelains, Halloysite has physical properties similar to a kaolin.
 However it tends to be less plastic, so bodies employing it need more bentonite or other plasticizer added.
 Compared to a typical kaolin it also has a higher fired shrinkage due to the nature of the way its particles densify during firing.
 However, Dragonite and New Zealand Halloysites have proven to be the whitest firing materials available, they make excellent porcelains.